snes9xgit/snes9x/win32/docs/readme-windows.txt

 Internet.

-Snes9x supports both Game Genie and PAR, as well as the standard raw format: xxxxxx:bb or xxxxxx:cc?bb ('=' is also accepted in place of ':').
+Snes9x supports both Game Genie and PAR, as well as the standard raw format: xxxxxx:bb, or xxxxxx?cc:bb with a compare byte ('=' forms like xxxxxx=bb are also accepted).
 Also you can create your own cheat codes with the cheat search tool.
 Cheats are saved in .cht files and are automatically loaded the next time a game with the same filename is loaded.